tobioyelekan/uLesson/README.md

 It consists of a single activity and 3 fragments

 ## Database structure
-There are two tables in the database `subject` and `recentview` subject is used to persist the subjects
+There are two tables in the database, `subject` and `recentview` `subject` is used to persist the subjects

 `recentview` is used to persist the recently watched topics accoridng to the UI, its worth noting that I had to use LIMIT to limit the records on table depending on whether the user clicks view all or less.